reactjs/react.dev/content/blog/2018-03-15-update-on-async-rendering.md

 * **17.0**: Remove `componentWillMount`, `componentWillReceiveProps`, and `componentWillUpdate` .
 (Only the new "UNSAFE_" lifecycle names will work in this release.)

 In this post, we will explore some of the potential capabilities of async rendering, and we'll outline a migration plan for components that rely on these legacy lifecycles.

-## What can asynchronous rendering do?

-#### With every new version, our goal is to make it easier for developers using React to build great user experiences

-We have been fine-tuning the performance of React with every new release.
-However, despite what synthetic benchmarks say, we've found that the bottleneck in real-world apps is generally not React itself, but the application code that uses it.
-In order to unlock the next wave of performance optimizations and new features, we need React to be smarter about when to re-render components and flush updates to the screen.

-> Note
->
-> React already has some optimizations in this regard.
-For example, React batches state updates so that if you call `setState` multiple times in quick succession, it only renders once.

-We found that asynchronous rendering can help in several ways.
-For example:

-1. As users navigate within an app, newly displayed components often have asynchronous dependencies (including data, images, and code splitting).
-This leads to a lot of boilerplate code managing data fetching and displaying the loading states.
-It can also lead to a "cascade of spinners" as the data loads, causing DOM reflows and janky user experience.
-We'd like to make it easier for product developers to express asynchronous dependencies and to wait to show a component until all of its data has been loaded.
-React could keep the old UI "alive" and interactive for a certain period while the updated UI is not ready yet, and provide a declarative way to show a loading indicator if it takes more than a second.
-2. Fast updates within a short timeframe often cause jank because React processes each update individually.
-We'd like to automatically "combine" updates within a few hundred milliseconds when possible so that there is less re-rendering.
-3. Some updates are inherently less important than others.
-For example, if you're writing a [live-updating search filter input](https://zeit.co/blog/domains-search-web#asynchronous-rendering), it is essential that the input is updated immediately (within a few milliseconds).
-Re-rendering the result list can be done later, and should not block the thread or cause stutter when typing.
-It would be nice if React had a way to mark the latter updates as having a lower priority.
-(Note that even debouncing the input doesn't help because if the rendering is synchronous (like in React today)—a keystroke can't interrupt the rendering once it has started.
-Asynchronous rendering solves this by splitting rendering into small chunks that can be paused and later resumed.)
-4. For UI elements like hidden popups and tabs, we'd like to be able to start pre-rendering their content when the browser isn't busy.
-This way, they can appear instantaneously in response to a later user interaction.
-However, we'd like to do this only [when the browser is idle](https://developers.google.com/web/updates/2015/08/using-requestidlecallback) to avoid slowing down other parts of the page.

-Of course, it's possible to implement some of these features today, but it's difficult.
-We hope to make them effortless by building them into React itself.
-By replacing problematic lifecycles with safer alternatives, we also hope to make it simple to write async-safe React components.

-In the next section, we'll look at how to update your existing components to prepare for the upcoming lifecycle changes.

 ## Updating class components